pivotal-cf/docs-ops-manager/README.md

 ### In DocWorks

-Run a build of the "VMware Tanzu Ops Manager" project to upload the docs to Docs Dash.
+1. Run a build of the "VMware Tanzu Ops Manager" project to upload the docs to Docs Dash.
+2. Review your changes on the staging site https://docs-staging.vmware.com/...

 ### In Docsdash